myDevicesIoT/cayenne-docs/docs/SUPPORTEDHARDWARE.md

 **Step 4:** You’re done!
 You can now add the photoresistor to your dashboard, referencing Analog pin 0 as the input pin.

 **Step 5:** Copy & paste the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-Arduino/tree/master/examples/Sensors/GenericAnalogInput/GenericAnalogInput.ino" target="_blank">sketch file</a> into your Arduino IDE.
-Remember to use your authentication token.
+Remember to use your account credentials.